fr3nd/docker-puppet/README.md

 ### Do you need to run the container as privileged?

 Yes.
 Otherwise there is no way to bind mount the root filesystem in read-write

+### Does it work?

+Yes... and no. I could not compile ruby fully statically, so if you run it in a Debian based distro it will work.
+Otherwise, it will probably crash because it can't found some linked libraries.